-FINDING: To ensure compliance with the above criterion, the following condition of approval has been added.
+FINDING: To ensure compliance, the following condition of approval has been added.

-Sewer and Water Plan Approval: Development permits for sewer and water improvements shall not be issued until the public works director has approved all sanitary sewer and water plans in conformance with city standards.
+Sewer and Water Plan Approval: Development permits for sewer and water improvements shall not be issued until the Public Works Director has approved all sanitary sewer and water plans in conformance with city standards.